bonny/jQuery-WordPress-Plugin-Widget/readme.md

 ### 1.1.1

 - Banner image is now clickable
-- Banner image now supports PNG (default is JPG)
+- Banner image now also supports JPG (default is PNG)

 ### 1.1